 Sjögren syndrome is an autoimmune health problem.
 It’s a disease where the body’s immune system attacks its own cells and tissues.
-With Sjögren syndrome, white blood cells fight the glands that make moisture in the body and primarily attack the tear glands and salivary glands.
+With Sjögren syndrome, white blood cells fight the glands that make moisture in the body.
+They mainly attack the tear glands and salivary glands.
 It most often affects women over age 40.

 Types of Sjögren syndrome